mohanty-sd/SHAPES/README.md

 # SHAPES
-Codes and datasets for SHAPES (Swarm Heuristics based Adaptive and Penalized Estimation of Splines) adaptive spline fitting algorithm.
+Codes and datasets for SHAPES (Swarm Heuristics based Adaptive and Penalized Estimation of Splines) adaptive spline one-dimensional curve fitting algorithm.

 This repository is under construction.
 Please contact the first author of the paper below if you would like to use the codes and/or datasets before this repository is completed.